tektechnologies/Instructor-Prep/201/class-10.md

 ```

 ---

-# Here we can add a reset button example.
+## Here we can add a reset button example

 ```js